micmejia/bible-dump/NKJV/Leviticus/Lev 26.md

 You shall eat the old harvest, and clear out the old because of the new.

 ###### 11
-I will set My [^c]tabernacle among you, and My soul shall not abhor you.
+I will set My tabernacle among you, and My soul shall not abhor you.

 ###### 12
 I will walk among you and be your God, and you shall be My people.

 ###### 13
-I _am_ the Lord your God, who brought you out of the land of Egypt, that _you_ should not be their slaves; I have broken the bands of your yoke and made you walk [^d]upright.
+I _am_ the Lord your God, who brought you out of the land of Egypt, that _you_ should not be their slaves; I have broken the bands of your yoke and made you walk upright.

 ###### 14
 'But if you do not obey Me, and do not observe all these commandments,